CL-CHEN-Lab/OK-Seq/README.md

 ### For the output:

-You will obtain 8 output files which are:
+You will obtain 12 output files which are:

+1-4, 2 bam files for the forward and reverse strand seperated from the input bam and their corresponding index files.

-1, RFD file ("_RFD.wig") in wiggle format that allows you to visualize directly the replication fork direction profile in some integrative genomic viewers or browsers like IGV/IGB.
-You can also transform the wig into bigwig by the UCSC tool wigToBigWig (http://hgdownload.soe.ucsc.edu/admin/exe/)
+5, RFD file ("_RFD.bedgraph") in bedgraph format that allows you to visualize directly the replication fork direction profile in some integrative genomic viewers or browsers like IGV/IGB.
+You can also transform the bedgraph into bigWig by the UCSC tool bedGraphToBigWig (http://hgdownload.soe.ucsc.edu/admin/exe/) to get a binary compressed file.

-2,log file ("_log.txt") that records all of the parameters you use and also the default setting information.
+6,log file ("_log.txt") that records all of the parameters you use and also the default setting information.

-3, text file ("_HMM.txt") that records all of the global optimal hidden states calculated by HMM Viterbi algorithm.
+7, text file ("_HMM.txt") that records all of the global optimal hidden states calculated by HMM Viterbi algorithm.

-4,text file ("_HMMpropa.txt") that records all of the previous state positions that caused the maximum local probability of a state by HMM posterior algorithm.
+8,text file ("_HMMpropa.txt") that records all of the previous state positions that caused the maximum local probability of a state by HMM posterior algorithm.

-5-8, generate 4 text files that records the genomic positions and also the other corresponding possibilities for the final identified optimal states:
+9-12, generate 4 text files that records the genomic positions and also the other corresponding possibilities for the final identified optimal states:

 "_HMMsegments_IZ.txt" is for the replication initiation zone calling result.